People giving a cat a pill

 Black cat in bathroom

 Next, have the person hold your cat still while you open its mouth.
 Place your thumb on one side of their jaw and two fingers on the other.
+Use your ring finger to gently put pressure on the lower lip and front teeth to open the mouth further.
 The process is the same as pilling with one person, but it’s easier to manage the cat with two people.
 Tilt their head back and drop the pill as far back on their tongue as you can.
 Close their mouth and massage their throat to help them swallow the pill.
+Return the cat’s head to a normal position to stimulate swallowing.

 If you have a difficult cat and two people, the towel approach is a great choice.
 One person holds the cat in the towel, and the other person gives the cat the pill.

 • Give them the pill dipped in their favorite food.
+You can use a small amount of tuna or cream cheese to hide the pill.
 This will help to mask the taste of the pill and make them more likely to swallow it.
+It’s not recommended to mix the medicine in with cat food in case your cat doesn’t eat everything.
+However, mixing the pill with a small amount of wet cat food can sometimes be effective.

 • Ask for a flavored oral medication.
 Some companies make pills that are coated with a flavor that cats like, such as tuna or chicken.

-• Use a pill pocket.
+• Use a pill pocket or soft treat.
 These are small, soft pockets that you can insert the pill into.
 Your cat will then eat the pocket and the pill along with it.
+You can also try tuna juice.

 • Give them the pill during treat time.
 This will help to distract them from the fact that they are about to take medicine.